precog/quasar-destination-avalanche/README.md

 ## Configuration

-The Avalanche destination uses Azure blob storage to stages.
+The Avalanche destination uses Azure Blob Storage to stage files before loading.
 Its only means of authentication is [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/).
 It has the following format: